golang/pkgsite/README.md

 issue is already being discussed.
 If an issue does not already exist, feel free to [file an issue](https://golang.org/s/discovery-feedback).

-For answers to freqently asked questions, see [go.dev](https://go.dev/about).
+For answers to frequently asked questions, see [go.dev](https://go.dev/about).

 You can also chat with us on the #tools slack channel on the [Gophers slack](https://invite.slack.golangbridge.org).